vidartf/opinionated-widget-cookiecutter/README.md

   be used for both the "back-end" and "front-end" packages.

 After this, you will have a directory containing files used for creating a custom Jupyter widget.
-To check that eveything is set up as it should be, you should run the tests:
+To check that everything is set up as it should be, you should run the tests:

 ```bash